Things to Consider Before Getting a Pet

 Is this the right pet for you?

 Adopting a large or energetic dog to share your small apartment, for example, is probably not going to be successful.
 Some breeds of dogs require a lot of physical and mental exercise.
 If you are not willing to commit the time and energy required to properly care for these dogs it is likely they will display their frustration with any or all of the following behaviors: barking, digging, chewing or jumping.
 Look at your lifestyle and then do some research to determine the pet that will best fit in with you and your family.
-As a start, check out our handout on selecting the right pet.

 Sure, it’s a long list of questions and things to consider but a quick stroll through an animal shelter will illustrate why answering these questions before you decide to adopt is so important.
 Remember thousands of unwanted animals end up in shelters every year.
 Sacramento County animal shelters take in more than 40,000 unwanted animals annually, and there simply aren’t enough homes for all of them.